Selling tech isn’t always the easiest exercise.

 This site will allow you to see which sites are using competitor technology.

-Have a look below at how you can use Built With (The example below is of which companies use Hubspot.
+Have a look below at how you can use Built With ( The example below shows us which companies use HubSpot .
 You can also narrow it down by location, such as the UK, USA, and Australia.):

-Once you have a list of which companies use competitors, you can then send a similar message to the one we shared above.
+Once you have a list of which companies use competitor tools, you can then send a similar outreach message like the one we shared above.

 Why do we do this?